adobe/trustmark/README.md

 <sup>2</sup> Adobe Research, San Jose CA.

-This repo contains a Python (v3.8.5 or greater) implementation (`python/`) and a browser deployable Javascript (`js/`) implementation of TrustMark for encoding, decoding and removing image watermarks.
-In addition, a C2PA (`c2pa/`) example is provided to demonstrate signing of a watermarked image using the CAI supplied python library for C2PA / Content Credentials.
+This repo contains a Python (v3.8.5 or greater) implementation (`python/`) of TrustMark for encoding, decoding and removing image watermarks.